Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - Footpod devotees might want to look at fellrnr’s footpod calibration tool but I do not think that calibration makes much difference and I see no need to do that.

-- Unlike STRYD’s earlier chest strap model, you can now use STRYD in a triathlon alongside your HRM-TRI and bike power meter which respectively records all the lovely HR stuff for swimming and cycling power when cycling.
+- Unlike STRYD’s earlier chest strap model, you can now use STRYD in triathlon alongside your HRM-TRI and bike power meter which respectively records all the lovely HR stuff for swimming and cycling power when cycling.

 - The LED blinks twice for a new connection or disconnection.
 A faster blink means ‘charge it now’ or more precisely: